+What type of book file do I need?

 How do I read my e-books?

-You can read an e-book on a huge variety of devices.
+You can read e-books on a huge variety of devices.

 If you're using a dedicated e-reader, like a Kindle, Kobo, Nook, or Sony Reader, you'll able to read your book immediately.
 Otherwise, you'll need to find some suitable software.

 Here is an extensive list of software to suit whatever device you may be using: